 Rose Cordero Prey’s practice focuses on patent litigation and licensing in the mechanical and electrical arts.
-With over 10 years of experience in IP litigation, she has represented both plaintiffs and defendants in patent infringement cases involving a wide range of technologies, including semiconductor fabrication and circuitry; laser diodes; wireless communication; automotive systems; ceiling grid systems; computer and television display technology; security systems; online banking; and memory card readers.
-Ms. Prey has experience in federal courts and before the International Trade Commission.
+With over 10 years of experience in IP litigation, she has represented both plaintiffs and defendants in patent infringement cases involving a wide range of technologies, including smartphone software; semiconductor fabrication and circuitry; laser diodes; wireless communication; automotive systems; ceiling grid systems; computer and television display technology; security systems; online banking; and memory card readers.
+Ms. Prey has extensive experience in federal courts and before the International Trade Commission.
 She has represented firm clients including Sony, Hewlett-Packard, Robert Bosch, USG Interiors, and Volkswagen, as well as smaller companies, in patent infringement and related litigation.

 While pursuing her undergraduate degree, Ms. Prey researched laser welding at the Center for Research and Education in Optics and Lasers at the University of Central Florida as part of a Research Experience for Undergraduates sponsored by the National Science Foundation.
 Ms. Prey also has experience as both an apprentice electrician and a mediator.

-- Represented primary respondents Elpida Memory, Inc. and Elpida Memory (USA) Inc. and numerous downstream customers against Intellectual Ventures in complex Section 337 investigation involving DRAM devices.
+- Elpida Memory, Inc. and Elpida Memory (USA) Inc. and numerous downstream customers against Intellectual Ventures in complex Section 337 investigation involving DRAM devices.
 In the Matter of Certain Dynamic Random Access Memory and NAND Flash Memory Devices and Products Containing Same (ITC)